Levomefolic acid

 Levomefolic acid (INN, also known as L-5-MTHF, L-methylfolate and L-5-methyltetrahydrofolate and (6S)-5-methyltetrahydrofolate, and (6S)-5-MTHF) is the primary biologically active form of folate used at the cellular level for DNA reproduction, the cysteine cycle and the regulation of homocysteine.
 It is also the form found in circulation and transported across membranes into tissues and across the blood–brain barrier.
 In the cell, L-methylfolate is used in the methylation of homocysteine to form methionine and tetrahydrofolate (THF).
 THF is the immediate acceptor of one carbon unit for the synthesis of thymidine-DNA, purines (RNA and DNA) and methionine.
 The un-methylated form, folic acid (vitamin B9), is a synthetic form of folate, and must undergo enzymatic reduction by dihydrofolate reductase (DHFR) to become biologically active.
+Systematic reviews suggest that adjunctive L-methylfolate modestly improves symptoms in major depressive disorder.

 It is synthesized in the absorptive cells of the small intestine from polyglutamylated dietary folate.
 It is a methylated derivative of tetrahydrofolate.
 Levomefolic acid is generated by methylenetetrahydrofolate reductase (MTHFR) from 5,10-methylenetetrahydrofolate (MTHF) and used to recycle homocysteine back to methionine by methionine synthase (MS).

-L-Methylfolate is water-soluble and primarily excreted via the kidneys.
+L-methylfolate is water-soluble and primarily excreted via the kidneys.
 In a study of 21 subjects with coronary artery disease, peak plasma levels were reached in one to three hours following oral or parenteral administration.
 Peak concentrations were found to be more than seven times higher than folic acid (129 ng/ml vs. 14.1 ng/ml).

+Patients at risk for vitamin B12 deficiency should consult with their medical provider prior to taking L-Methylfolate.
+The interrelationship between these two vitamins (L-Methylfolate and B12) is best explained by the methyl trap hypothesis.